bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 ##### Taxonomies {.h-tip}

-apply to our whole site and are completely independent of the folder structure. and evolves in growing projects.
-But we shouldn’t let it get out of hand.
-It’s better to use only a small set of the general categories and apply only one or maybe two to any page.
-We can add more tags describing aspects of the content, but more than five get irritating and defy their purpose.
+apply to our whole site and are completely independent of the folder structure.
+The number of taxonomies tends to grow with the size of projects.
+We shouldn’t let them get out of hand.
+It’s better to use only a small set of general categories and apply only one or maybe two to any page.
+We can add tags marking aspects of the content, but more than a few of them may also get irritating.

 #### Sidebar Menu for Documentation Pages